kins-dev/rpgmaker_mv_decoder/README.md

 It will also use the file header info for creating the extension.
 If you know the key, you can pass it in.

+If you want you can use the [API](https://rpgmaker-mv-decoder.readthedocs.io) instead

 ## Features

+- GUI for those who need that
 - Fast
 - No key needed if there's any encoded png images
 - Can put proper file extensions on the decoded files